How To Choose the Best Eye Cream?

 As we age our skin naturally produces less collagen resulting in decreased suppleness.
 Coupled with this, elastin fibers start to lose their elasticity resulting in the inability to maintain firmness.
 The residual damage sustained by years of stressors (sun, toxins, and stress) accelerates the formation of fine lines under eyes and wrinkles, also known as crow’s feet.

 Unfortunately, wrinkles are not the only problem facing delicate skin around the eyes.
 Swelling and puffiness can cause drooping of the lid and under-eye area, dark circles can also make a woman look older and more tired.

 How Anti-Aging Eye Creams Have Evolved?

 Eye creams have changed dramatically over the years.
-They have gone from standalone formulations targeting one specific issue to formulations that target a multitude of concerns such as fine lines, wrinkles, dark circles and puffiness in a single product.
+They have gone from standalone formulations targeting one specific issue to formulations that target a multitude of concerns such as fine lines, under-eye wrinkles, dark circles, and puffiness in a single product.